bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `/a|ab/`

-matches only the first letter "a"
+matches only the first letter “a”

 `()`

 `/java(script)?/`

-matches "java" followed by the optional "script"
+matches “java” followed by the optional “script”

 `/(ab|cd)+|ef/`

-matches "java" followed by the optional "script"
+matches “java” followed by the optional “script”

-If the left alternative matches, the right alternative is ignored, even if it would have produced a "better" match
+If the left alternative matches, the right alternative is ignored, even if it would have produced a “better” match

 Another purpose of parentheses in regular expressions is to define subpatterns within the complete pattern.
 When a regular expression is successfully matched against a target string, it is possible to extract the portions of the target string that matched any particular parenthesized subpattern.
 For example, suppose you are looking for one or more lowercase letters followed by one or more digits.
 You might use the pattern `/[a-z]+\d+/`.
 But suppose you only really care about the digits at the end of each match.
 If you put that part of the pattern in parentheses (/\[a-z\]+(\\d+)/), you can extract the digits from any matches you find,